ampproject/amphtml/contributing/building-an-amp-extension.md

 If you are testing on your localhost, use the command `AMP.toggleExperiment(id, true/false)` to enable the experiment.

+File a github issue to cleanup your experiment.
+Assign it to yourself as a reminder to remove your experiment and code checks.
+Removal of your experiment happens after the extension has been thoroughly tested and all issues have been addressed.

 ## Documenting your element